pasqal-io/qadence/docs/tutorials/qml/config_qnn.md

 Alternatively, you can define the observable as a list of observables, in which case the QNN will output a list of values.

-### Scaling and Shifting the Spectrum
+### Scaling and Shifting the QNN Output
-By appropriately choosing the scale $\alpha$ and shift $\beta$, you can constrain the spectrum of the observable’s eigenvalues within a desired range.
-This can be particularly useful when normalizing measurements or ensuring that the values remain within a meaningful interval for optimization.
-If the maximum eigenvalue $\lambda_{max}$  and minimum eigenvalue $\lambda_{min}$ of your observable are known, you can set the scale and shift such that the eigenvalues are mapped to a specific range [a,b].
+For a given observable, by appropriately choosing the scale $\alpha$ and shift $\beta$, you can constrain the QNN output within a desired range.
+This is particularly useful for normalizing measurements or ensuring that values remain within a meaningful interval for optimization.
+To accomplish to ths task you need to know the maximum $\lambda_{max}$  and minimum $\lambda_{min}$ values of your QNN for the selected observable.
+Using these values, you can set the scale and shift so that the QNN output is mapped to a specific range [a,b].

 To achieve this, choose: